fosterchild1/AptInt/README.md

 The implementations are as performant as possible, so they have no safety checks, with the exception of the metamethods.

 # Usage
-Documentation can be found [here](https://github.com/fosterchild1/AptInt/blob/main/docs/documentation.md).
+Documentation can be found [here](https://github.com/fosterchild1/AptInt/blob/main/docs/usage.md).<br/>
+Algorithm choice can be found [here](https://github.com/fosterchild1/AptInt/blob/main/docs/algorithms.md).

 # What makes it so fast?
 AptInt uses the Karatsuba and Toom-Cook3 algorithms for multiplication, Knuths algorithm D for division, Karatsuba sqrt for finding the square root and more.
 Alongside these algorithms, it uses many techniques to shave off hundreds of milliseconds of computing time.